vieitesss/rustydo/README.md

 ## Prerequisites

-You just need [Docker](https://www.docker.com/) installed on your local machine to run this aplication.
+You just need [Docker](https://www.docker.com/) installed on your local machine to run this application.

 ## Try it